 We have tried several different breeds since we first started raising rabbits which have included Holland Lops, New Zealand Whites and Reds, Standard Rex, Dutch, Californians and Mini Rex.
 We have had the Mini Lops from the very beginning and they are the best breed.
 Lord willing, we will continue to breed, raise and show this wonderful breed.

 Mini Lops are a very easy breed.
 They have no birth problems, have medium to large litters, come in a variety of colors, are very friendly, very adorable, have huge heads and a compact body - just a lovable little bunny.
 Whenever we walk in the barn all the bunnies are running back and forth in their cages, staring at us and appear to be waiting for somebody to come and say hi to them :).
-We hand our babies from day 1, so they get lots of attention and are very used to being handled and played with.
+We handle our babies from day 1, so they get lots of attention and are very used to being handled and played with.

-~ Our Mini Lop Breeding Programs ~
+Our Mini Lop Breeding Programs

 Chocolates - We started our chocolate line off with a buck from Linda Akers and a doe from Joni Leak.
 Both of these rabbits were from the Love A Little (Karen Kuk) chocolate line.
 A few months later we got a trio (broken lilac buck & 2 broken chocolate does) from Karin Vail of Vail's Lops in WA.
 We have since added more, from various places and breeders since then.

 Lilacs & Dilutes - Our first lilac was part of the trio we got from Karin Vail in WA.
 That buck, Vail's Morado, helped get our lilacs going and off the ground.
 I kept some offspring from him that helped with the lilacs also.
-The buck that really helped get our lilacs and dilutes going was a registered grand chamption broken opal buck from Nicole Velotta, Velotta's Raymond!
+The buck that really helped get our lilacs and dilutes going was a registered grand champion broken opal buck from Nicole Velotta, Velotta's Raymond!
 Raymond was a very nice buck and he produced a lot of very nice dilutes.
 We have been able to get some very nice lilacs out of his offspring.
 The other buck that helped with the lilacs was a broken gold tip'd lilac steel buck named JT's Amaretto.
 He was a very nice buck who gave a lot to the chocolate and lilac line!
 After we got Amaretto, we had lilacs and dilutes galore!

-Pointed Whites & Shadeds - As of December 2006 we started working with pointed whites and the shaded colors that go along with them.
+Pointed Whites & Shadeds - In December 2006 we started working with pointed whites and the shaded colors that go along with them.
 This is a beautiful variety and while they need some work on their type, Lord willing we will be able to improve it quickly and help bring this color to the show tables.
 This is a very rare, hardly seen variety.
 I got my first pointed white doe, Alpine's Valorous, from Jody Rosnik of Alpine Rabbitry in Colorado.
 Jody is an ARBA judge.

 We also have some sables and red eyed whites to use in our pointed white program.